 “If you are, as you claim, legitimate entrepreneurs, then you have absolutely nothing to fear.”

-“But you don’t believe me, do you, do you, Anne Merrick?”
+“But you don’t believe me, do you, Anne Merrick?”

 “Lendina, I’m a veteran Marine pilot,” John said.
-“I’ve seen mankind at its worst.
+“I’ve seen humanity at its worst.
 I’ve had people lie to me and seen lives lost as a result.

-“Study the Grand Jury’s indictment, which is now public record.
-You will see that Luan Bisha and his associate Besim Morina are identified as members of the Albanian Mafia Shqiptare, an organized crime family.
+“Study the Grand Jury’s indictment, which is now a public record.
+You will see the names Luan Bisha and his associate Besim Morina, identified as members of the Albanian Mafia Shqiptare, an organized crime family.
 Luan is your brother-in-law.
 So, Anne and I have grounds for suspicion.”

 “While I am an accountant by trade, John, and not a lawyer, are you not subjecting me to guilt by association?”